postsharp/Metalama.Documentation/content/conceptual/aspects/advising/attributes.md

 ## Removing attributes from an existing declaration

-To remove all custom attributes of a given type from a declaration, use the <xref:Metalama.Framework.Advising.IAdviceFactory.RemoveAttributes*?text=> method.
+To remove all custom attributes of a given type from a declaration, use the <xref:Metalama.Framework.Advising.AdviserExtensions.RemoveAttributes*?text=> method.

 Note that you cannot edit a custom attribute; instead, you must remove previous instances and add new ones.